NVIDIA/NeMo/docs/source/asr/sc/intro.rst

 Speech Classification
 ==================================
-Speech Classification refers to a set of tasks or problems of getting a program to automatically classify input utterance or audio segment into categories, such as task Speech Command Recognition (multi-class), Voice Activity Detection (binary or multi-class), and Audio Sentiment Classification (typically multi-class), etc.
+Speech Classification refers to a set of tasks or problems of getting a program to automatically classify input utterance or audio segment into categories, such as Speech Command Recognition (multi-class), Voice Activity Detection (binary or multi-class), and Audio Sentiment Classification (typically multi-class), etc.